-Cary Fukunaga on Why the Rubik's Cube and Don Quixote Are the Keys to Maniac
+Cary Fukunaga on Why the Rubik's Cube and Don Quixote Are the Keys to 'Maniac'

-Cary Joji Fukunaga isn’t sure that everyone will get his new Netflix limited series Maniac.
+Cary Fukunaga isn’t sure that everyone will get his new Netflix limited series Maniac.
 And he’s OK with that.
 “Maybe me saying it’s weird is just softening the blow for people who just don’t get it or don’t want to get it,” he says.

 Fukunaga, best known for his Emmy-winning direction on the first season of True Detective, has returned to television as director and co-creator of one of Netflix’s most intriguing ventures yet.